Stocks rise on Wall Street as investors review earnings

-Stocks rose broadly in morning trading on Wall Street Thursday as investors reviewed the latest corporate earnings and gauged the economic impact of rising inflation.
+Stocks rose in afternoon trading on Wall Street Thursday, trimming some of the week's steep losses as investors gauge the latest corporate earnings and monitor rising inflation's impact on the economy.

 Technology stocks were once again directing the broader market.
 The sector has been responsible for big daily swings as investors prepare for higher interest rates, which make shares in pricey tech companies and other expensive growth stocks relatively less attractive.